The continuum limit of loop quantum gravity - a framework for solving the theory: (Decorated) Tensor network renormalization for spin nets and spin foams

 In fact the simplicity constraints lead to a large extension of the phase space of the latter.
 A very rich structure of topological fixed points (corresponding to phases in statistical model language) and phase transitions (candidates for interacting theories) has been found in \cite{qgroup}, based on a parametrization of intertwiners developed in \cite{wojtek}.
 The 2D models also allow to study the concepts discussed in section \ref{dynamics}.
 In particular the notion of dynamical embedding maps and related vacua states describe condensation phenomena -- in the 2D intertwiner models of anyons described by $SU(2)_k$ fusion modules \cite{wojtek,bais}.

-Recently, $SU(2)_k \times SU(2)_k$ spin net models which impose Barrett--Crane \cite{bc} simplicity constraints have been tested \cite{cameron} and show also a rich phase structure, which arises by only varying the so--called face weights of the model.
+Recently, $SU(2)_k \times SU(2)_k$ spin net models which impose Barrett--Crane \cite{bc} simplicity constraints have been tested \cite{cameron} and show also an interesting phase structure, which arises by only varying the so--called face weights of the model.

 The richness of the phase structure found so far reinforces the hope that spin foams lead to a reasonable continuum limit.
 Of course one needs to confirm this hope by coarse graining actual spin foam models.
 These models are more general in their structure then tensor models, which are basically vertex models, with variables on edges and weight on vertices.
 In spin foam models variables do also appear on two--dimensional objects, i.e.\ plaquettes.